 My sister gave me a sort of seat that you put in the bath which supports baby while you are bathing it.
 I couldn’t get on with it but she had found it invaluable.
 Each to their own eh?

 Dummies (also know as pacifiers).
 Some kids love them.
 My eldest loved his dummy as long as someone was holding the other end.
 As soon as you let go he completely lost interest.
-The other wouldn’t even put one in his mouth.
-Don’t over purchase until you are sure your child likes them.

-If you are intending to breastfeed you might also want to try and express milk, and will probably want a breast pump.
 You can get everything from a cheap generic one to a crazy expensive electric pump.
 I bought a cheap own-brand one first time and frankly it was useless and I found the whole business of pumping quite distressing.

 After that I bought an Avent manual breast pump on the recommendation of my heath visitor which was a totally different experience.
 Easy to use, I could pump lots of milk and baby seemed to like the Avent teats that came with the bottles better than any other type too.

-Finally, please remember that many items like clothes and toys can safely be bought second hand from charity shops.
 There may also be an NCT nearly new sale where you can find lots of bargains.
 And when you have finished with your baby gear you can use these sales to pass items in good condition to other mothers just starting out on their motherhood journey.